yehohanan7/trex/README.md

 # Trex

-A bittorrent client implemented in Elixir (work in progress...)
+A bittorrent client implemented in Elixir

+Note: work in progress...